troysellers/cloud-expo-asia-workshop/README.md

 * This github repository cloned
 * A curious mind..

-> the AVN CLI from the instructions [here](https://docs.aiven.io/docs/tools/cli.html).
+> Install the AVN CLI from the instructions [here](https://docs.aiven.io/docs/tools/cli.html).

 And this is what we are going to build...